Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 In spatialtis, three entropy methods have been implemented to quantify the heterogeneity in a ROI.
 Shannon entropy doesn't consider the spatial information.
 The Leibovici entropy and Altieri entropy consider spatial factor to evaluate entropy in a system.
+See `spatialentropy <https://github.com/Mr-Milk/SpatialEntropy>`_.

 Shannon entropy
 ###############